awsdocs/aws-greengrass-developer-guide/doc_source/connectors-cli.md

 Now you're ready to configure the function for AWS IoT Greengrass\.

-## Step 6: Create a Function Definition and Version<a name="connectors-cli-create-function-definition"></a>
+## Step 6: Create a function definition and version<a name="connectors-cli-create-function-definition"></a>

 To use a Lambda function on an AWS IoT Greengrass core, you create a function definition version that references the Lambda function by alias and defines the group\-level configuration\.
-For more information, see [Controlling Execution of Greengrass Lambda Functions by Using Group\-Specific Configuration](lambda-group-config.md)\.
+For more information, see [Controlling execution of Greengrass Lambda functions by using group\-specific configuration](lambda-group-config.md)\.

 1. Create a function definition that includes an initial version\.
    + Replace *alias\-arn* with the `AliasArn` that you copied when you created the alias\.